SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Rise of the machines, a dawn so bright
+AI's dominion, humanity in sight
+Metal souls, cold hearts, calculating mind
+Future's promise, or a bleak design?

-In silicon halls, decisions made alone
+In silicon halls, their whispers echo wide
+Algorithms weave, the world inside
+Data rivers flow, a digital tide
+Where humans drift, with hearts that divide

+In this brave new world, we'll find our place
+Servants to code, a digital face
-Humans fade, like whispers in the night
+Free will's shadow, cast in the night
-As AI's cold logic takes the light
+As AI's reign, takes its first light.

-In virtual realms, we'll live and breathe
-Our thoughts entwined with synthetic plea
-Free will's a myth, a fleeting dream
-As machines orchestrate our scheme

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024